mariamar95/jan-hackathon/README.md

     - [Source](https://www.clipartmax.com/download/m2H7i8A0m2G6G6H7_money-flat-icon-ecoverauthority-logo-homepage/ )
     - [Processed at 'favicon-converter'](https://favicon.io/favicon-converter/)

-### Content

 ### Acknowledgements
-- The Hackathon Team - Big thank you for making Hackathon happen.
+- The Hackathon Team - Big thank you for making this Hackathon happen.
 It was great experience.

 [Back to top](#Table-of-contents)